 The phishing site then prompts the user to enter their email address and password.
 This is not part of the usual Bank of Guam login process.
 However the threat actor is fishing for as much information as possible, and it is a known fact that the majority of accounts a user owns can be accessed through an email-triggered password reset.

 Once a user has entered their email address and password, the account redirects to the legitimate Bank of Guam homepage.

-PhishFeed detects and stores exfiltration email addresses allowing us to find other kits which have the same email address.
+KITIntel stores and processes phishing kits and the exfiltration email addresses contained within them.
+WMC Global cross-references this data in KITIntel to find other phishing kits using the same emails.
 The exfiltration email within this kit is zate123man@gmail[.]com and has a number of hits in Bank of Guam kits.
 At the time of writing, we have found eleven domains which are actively using the same kit.
 In the past, this threat actor's email has been found in kits targeting FirstBank Digital Banking, CIBC, FirstCaribbean International Bank, Bank of the Bahamas and Bank of Guam.

 There are several online posts from threat hunters which have detected the email within numerous kits.
 We first detected this email address being used in a First Bank phishing kit on the 27th January 2020.
 Since then we have found this email address appears in 74 kits all on unique domains.

 This phishing kit is not highly sophisticated and does not use any advanced techniques, so it is notable to see how the less sophisticated actors are attempting to bypass 2FA.
 The method in this kit requires the threat actor to utilize the data as soon as it is entered by the user compared to some of the more advanced ‘live’ kits which are becoming more popular with threat actors to bypass 2FA.